buomsoo-kim/buomsoo-kim.github.io/about.md

 * ```Web```

 The aim of this web page is to organize and share my works from research, lectures, and projects. <strong>Anyone is welcome to use and contribute to materials exhibited in this page. </strong>

-Also, I am an avid reader of (Evolutionary) Biology and Philosophy.
-My favorite authors are Richard Dawkins and Karl R. Popper.

-> The method of science is the method of bold conjectures and ingenious and severe attempts to refute them. - Karl R. Popper (from <i>Objective Knowledge - An Evolutionary Approach</i>)